Practical Strategies for NORCs

 The first naturally occurring retirement community supportive service program was created in 1986 by Fredda Vladeck and the residents of Manhattan's Penn South Houses.
 Ever since, NORC programs have captured the attention of public policy experts, philanthropy, government, and program developers as a promising response to the increasing number of communities across the country whose residents are aging in place.

-Today, programs have started in 25 states.
-Most are supported by various forms of public funding; some programs have been developed and are entirely supported by the private sector.
+Today, most NORC programs are supported by various forms of public funding; some programs have been developed and are entirely supported by the private sector.
 With such a critical mass of programs, the time was right to bring together the wealth of program experience, knowledge, and expertise that has accumulated in the field.
 The United Hospital Fund’s NORC Blueprint website, which aims to help planners, managers, funders, and policymakers in developing more effective, high-quality NORC supportive service programs, has done just that.

 Funded by the Daniels Fund, the Fan Fox & Leslie R. Samuels Foundation, the Harry and Jeanette Weinberg Foundation, and the United Hospital Fund, the website defines guiding principles, identifies elements of successful programs, presents helpful program development and management tools, and provides guidance on program financing to maximize the success of NORC programs.